 Women who start menopause prematurely (before 45 years of age) or who are in menopause and are experiencing uncomfortable symptoms, can have a gynaecological assessment and examination.
 Hormonal tests can be done to decide on treatment.
 Women can ask for counselling to decide on the best treatment option.

 Information for women over 30 on what pap smears are, and when and why they should be done.

-The Choice on Termination of Pregnancy Act No. 92 of 1996 gives all women the right to a free abortion (termination of pregnancy), at a government hospital or clinic during the first 3 months of pregnancy.
-Women of all ages have the right to an abortion and should never be denied the service because of their age.
-It's, however, advisable to be accompanied by a trusted adult (a parent, aunt or teacher) for support if you're under 18.
+The Choice on Termination of Pregnancy Act No. 92 of 1996 gives all women the right to a free abortion (termination of pregnancy) at a government hospital or clinic during the first 12 weeks of pregnancy.

-(Policies) (File type: pdf; size: 5.21 MB)Department of Health (Western Cape Government)
+(Policies) (File type: pdf; size: 5.21 MB)Department of Health and Wellness (Western Cape Government)